sandnabba/rgb_candlestick/controller/README.md

 To be able to run the program as user, add your self to the dialout group:
 `sudo usermod -a -G dialout $USER`

+## HTTP API
+The HTTP has currently only one endpoint:
+`/api` that supports POST requests with JSON data with the following fields:
+program: Set the light pattern.
+* Program can also be set to "stop".
+speed: Set the speed of the light pattern.
+direction: Set direction of light pattern.

+### Examples
+Stopp the candlestick:
+`curl -v -H "Content-Type: application/json" -X POST -d '{"program": "stop"}' 127.0.0.1:5000/api`

+Start with random pattern:
+`curl -v -H "Content-Type: application/json" -X POST -d '{"program": "random"}' 127.0.0.1:5000/api`

 #### Issues
 If the rgb_candlestick fails with `AttributeError: 'Serial' object has no attribute 'in_waiting'`, you are running an older version of pyserial.
 Upgrade to a version > 3.0